johanhedin/sdrx/README.md

 ![CodeQL](https://github.com/johanhedin/sdrx/workflows/CodeQL/badge.svg)

 `sdrx` is a simple software defined narrow band AM receiver that uses a RTL-SDR USB dongle as it's hardware part.
-It's main purpous is to act as a test bench for different SDR implementation aspects as tuning, down sampling, filtering, demodulation, interaction between clock domains, threading, audio processing and so on. `sdrx` is written in C++17 and is tested on a x86_64 machine running
+It's main purpose is to act as a test bench for different SDR implementation aspects as tuning, down sampling, filtering, demodulation, interaction between clock domains, threading, audio processing and so on. `sdrx` is written in C++17 and is tested on a x86_64 machine running